imgag/ClinCNV/doc/somatic_CNA_analysis.md

 And in this example we see 3 clones at 0.3, 0.4 and 0.725, all of them have different variants, only the smallest clone has duplications of high copy numbers (>4) and all clones have copy-number neutral LOH events.
 ![Barplot of clonal landscape][barplot_multiple_clone]

 `ClinCNV` was never intended to be a tool for clonal evolution reconstruction, however, it makes corrections according to number of clones.
 But `ClinCNV` can still make mistakes.
-If `ClinCNV` tell you that there are 2 clones and you absolutely sure that there should be only 1 clone, you can increase the penalty for a new clone: `--clonePenalty 500` instead of default 200.
+If `ClinCNV` tells you that there are 2 clones and you are absolutely sure that there should be only 1 clone, you can increase the penalty for a new clone with the flag, e.g.: `--clonePenalty 500` instead of default 200.
 Decrease this parameter if you want the tool to be more sensitive to different clones.
+This parameter does not affect the heatmap explained above - use it as a guide for choosing the penalty for additional clones in complex cases.